booker0415/TinyNet-iccad-tinyml-contest/README.md

 # TinyNet-iccad-tinyml-contest
-[2023 ICCAD TinyML contest] Efficient Heart Stroke Detection on Low-cost MCU

-This is the repository for the TinyNet team's 2023 ICCAD Tinyml contest
+This is the repository for the TinyNet team's 2023 ICCAD Tinyml contest.
+Thanks to Shen Chaoyao, Ji Yuning, Li Guoqing, Chen Cheng, and others for their contributions to the project.
+[deployment]